Luc Economides: 2017–2018 season

 Economides trained under Glesser at the start of the season.
 Competing in the 2017 JGP series, he won silver in early September in Salzburg, Austria, and placed 4th in October in Gdańsk, Poland.

 Economides won the French junior title in February 2018.
 In March, he qualified to the final segment at the 2018 World Junior Championships.
 Ranked 21st in the short program and 13th in the free skate, he would finish 15th overall in Sofia, Bulgaria.
 Florent Amodio became his coach before Junior Worlds.

 2018–2019 season

 Economides made his senior international debut at the 2018 CS Lombardia Trophy in September, where he placed eighth.
-He competed in two other Challenger events, placing thirteenth at the 2018 CS Finlandia Trophy and seventh at the 2018 CS Tallinn Trophy.
+He competed in two other Challenger Series events, placing thirteenth at the 2018 CS Finlandia Trophy and seventh at the 2018 CS Tallinn Trophy.
 He placed fourth at the 2020 French Championships at the senior level.

 2019–2020 season

 Economides performed at two Challenger events, placing thirteenth again at the Finlandia Trophy and fifteenth at the Warsaw Cup.
 He was sixth at the French Championships.